 Once you have chosen your references, be certain to inform them of the process and that they will be filling out the reference electronically.
 Obtain their preferred e-mail address and make sure they are monitoring their e-mail inbox for your reference request e-mail.

 You may e-submit your application in SOPHAS before your references have submitted their evaluations.
 As your evaluations are completed and received by SOPHAS, they will be matched with your application.
 You can log in to SOPHAS at any time to check if your evaluations have been completed.

 Applicants to the Epidemiology track who are pursuing the MPH degree as part of a VUMC-affiliated training grant or fellowship program should ensure that their letters of reference include:

 - Letter from a VUMC faculty mentor committed to the candidate's career development

 - Letter from a VUMC division director or department chair assuring approximately 80% protected time for research and that the applicant will be free from clinical duties during MPH classes

-Please follow the instructions found in the "References" section of the SOPHAS application.
+Please follow the instructions found in the "Evaluations" section of the SOPHAS application.

 The Vanderbilt MPH Program does not require that applicants submit a writing sample.